Community Partnership Program

 • BRAVO Youth Orchestras will launch three new introductory music pilot programs at three separate school hubs – Faubion School, Boise-Eliot Elementary School, and Woodlawn Elementary School – in partnership with SUN Community Schools.
 Classes will teach choir, percussion and drumline, and dance to explore different genres of music, goal-oriented team building, and community-building.

-• Vanport Mosaic will collaborate with Master Artist Michael Bernard Stevenson Jr. to provide “memory activism” programming to underserved teens and youth adults, offering weekend workshops to meet with community elders, activists, artists, and historians.
+• Vanport Mosaic will collaborate with Master Artist Michael Bernard Stevenson Jr. to provide “memory activism” programming to underserved teens and young adults, offering weekend workshops to meet with community elders, activists, artists, and historians.
 Youth will record memories and create multi-media interpretations and exhibits focused on histories of parks and places in North and Northeast Portland.

 Community Partnership Program - Greening Focus

-• Friends of Gateway Green will work with Friends of Tree and Portland Opportunities Industrialization Center, Inc. to involve youth of color in natural area enhancement cohorts at Gateway Green.
+• Friends of Gateway Green will work with Friends of Trees and Portland Opportunities Industrialization Center, Inc. to involve youth of color in natural area enhancement cohorts at Gateway Green.
 Partnerships will provide environmental stewardship capacity, provide pathways to green career opportunities, showcase multi-organizational partnership, and improve the ecological health of Gateway Green.

 • ROSE Community Development will facilitate summer internships as part of the Lents Youth Initiative, through the Youth Empowerment Series, to involve BIPOC and low-income youth and introduce environmental field careers.
 Youth will be exposed to topics of environmental justice, social justice, leadership skills and get to build community with other youth participants and will apply to paid summer internships with partner organizations.